slaclab/nalms/docs/configuration.md

 - INSERT PORT EXPOSURES
 - INSERT COMMUNICATIONS PROTOCOL
 - Java logging notes

+In order for the Elasticsearch fields to be properly formatted, a template matching the topic scheme must be posted to the server.
+These may be versioned and are automatically applied to newly created indices.
+The initial script for templating NALMS topics is hosted in `elasticsearch/scripts/create_alarm_template.sh`.

 ## Kafka
 The Kafka configuration packaged with this repository is only suitable for a single broker deployment, withe the `replication.factor` set to 1.
 A cluster deployment can accomodate a larger replication factor across the cluster and this file must be modified for the purpose.